 Follow What Is Right

-While it’s great that fans want to stand up for their favourite stars when they become targets of hatred, but accusing their co-stars of things that probably never happened is just plain wrong.
-As we’ve stated before, social media posts, recorded interviews, and made up speculation, doesn’t even cover who celebrities truly are.
+While it’s great that fans want to stand up for their favourite stars when they become targets of hate, but accusing their co-stars of things that probably never happened is just plain wrong.
+As we’ve stated before, social media posts, recorded interviews, and made up speculation doesn’t even cover who celebrities truly are.

 Unless you know the actor personally, you don’t know a single thing about their daily lives outside of what they show online.
 Sure, things can be taken out of context like what happened with the Sasha Exeter and Jessica Mulroney debacle.
 You don’t see Candice and Danielle tearing each other down.
 They handle their own lives and if they are feuding, one or both of them will be fired from The Flash if it turns nasty on set.